What Is a Marketing Channel? 6 Types to Prioritize in 2024

 [Featured image] A digital marketer in glasses sits at a shared desk and reviews marketing channel performance on their desktop monitor.

-What is a marketing channel?
+What is the purpose of a marketing channel?

 When you develop a solid channel marketing strategy and optimize your methods on every channel, your business can benefit in several ways: